 - 1. The decision to create or re-create a position is made by the Board of County Commissioners.
 When an employee separates from Bonner County, the position from which they separated is automatically eliminated.
 The Department Head and/or Elected Official may request, where sufficient budget authority exists, as certified in writing by the county clerk that the Board of County Commissioners formally both re-create the position and fill the recreated position with an applicant of the Department Head and/or Elected Official's choice, subject to complete compliance with this policy.
 The Board of County Commissioners reserves the right and retains its power not to re-create a vacated and automatically eliminated position.
-The Human Resource Director has the delegated authority to preliminarily approve a re-created position.
-Subsequently, the County Clerk has the authority to determine whether budget authority exits to support the Board of County Commissioners decision to approve or disapprove either a newly created position or a recreated position.
-Upon the Clerk's budget authority determination, the Board of County Commissioners shall act, through its Director of Human Resources, to approve or disapprove the creation or re-creation of the proposed position. - Prior to recruitment for an approved newly created or re-created position, the Department Head and/or Elected Official shall submit to the Human Resources Department a current job description, staffing requisition with a proposed schedule to fill the proposed position along with a proposed closing date for the position.
+The Human Resource Director has the delegated authority to approve a re-created position and shall advise the BOCC of her decision.
+During the period in which a re-created position remains vacant the Clerk shall present to the BOCC every month a proposed Budget Adjustment decreasing the position's department's A/salary-budget by 1/12th of the position's allocated budgetary funds to prevent A-budget inflation caused by unfilled vacated positions. - Prior to recruitment for an approved newly created or re-created position, the Department Head and/or Elected Official shall submit to the Human Resources Department a current job description, staffing requisition with a proposed schedule to fill the proposed position along with a proposed closing date for the position.